 To determine whether this is a possibility under your plan, talk to your benefits administrator or research the benefits and terms of your healthcare plan.
 You can also talk with your care provider to see if they can offer insight into how to get a massage chair covered under insurance.

 Can I Buy a Massage Chair with my HSA?

 If you have a flexible spending account (FSA) or health savings account (HAS) as a part of your medical benefits plan, you may be able to get reimbursed for some or all of the cost of a therapeutic chair.

 If you can utilize these benefits for your purchase, you will derive even more financial benefit from the purchase because, in most cases, the money you deposit into your FSA or HSA typically goes in pre-tax.
 In other words, you won’t have paid income tax on the money you used to purchase your new chair.

 In some cases, you can take a tax deduction for a physician-prescribed therapeutic chair purchase.
-Not everyone qualifies for a tax deduction, but your CPA or tax preparer can help you determine if this is possible for you.
+Not everyone qualifies for a massage chair tax deduction, but your CPA or tax preparer can help you determine if this is possible for you.
 If you do qualify to take a deduction, you could reduce your income tax liability significantly.

 It may also be possible to have the sales tax waived on a chair purchase (depending on the sales tax laws in your area) if the equipment was prescribed by a medical professional.

 Even if none of these options apply in your case, you can find more affordable ways to get the relief you need.
 For example, you can finance your purchase and pay for it over time.
 If you do your research, you can even find zero-interest massage chair financing programs.